ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 There are no audio decoders at the moment (WIP), so audio cannot be used as output features.

-### Audio Features Measures
+### Audio Features metrics

-As no audio decoders are available at the moment, there are also no audio measures.
+As no audio decoders are available at the moment, there are also no audio metrics.

 Image Features